awslabs/dgl-lifesci/examples/reaction_prediction/rexgen_direct/README.md

 Reaction centers refer to the pairs of atoms that lose/form a bond in the reactions.
 A Graph neural network (Weisfeiler-Lehman Network in this case) is trained to update the representations of all atoms.
-Then we combine pairs of atom representations to predict the likelihood for the corresponding atoms to form/lose a bond.
+Then we combine pairs of atom representations to predict the likelihood for the corresponding atoms to lose a bond or form a particular bond.

+In particular, we represent each candidate bond change as a 3-tuple a-b-c, where a and b are atom mapping numbers of two atoms in the reactants and c is the possible change, which can be losing a bond, forming a single bond, forming a double bond, forming a triple bond, and forming an aromatic bond.

-For evaluation, we select pairs of atoms with top-k scores for each reaction and compute the proportion of reactions whose reaction centers have all been selected.
+For evaluation, we select candidate bond changes with top-k scores for each reaction and compute the proportion of reactions whose bond changes have all been included.

 ### Training with Default Options